Foreign Ministry Receives Bahraini Ambassador's Credentials

-Amman, Apr.
-7 (Petra) - Majid Qatarneh, Secretary-General of the Ministry of Foreign Affairs and Expatriates for Diplomatic and Expatriates Affairs, received on Sunday the credentials of Ambassador Sheikh Khalifa bin Abdullah Al Khalifa of Bahrain, as an accredited and resident ambassador to the Kingdom.
+(MENAFN- Jordan Times) AMMAN - Foreign Ministry Secretary-General for Expatriates and Diplomatic Affairs, Majid Qatarneh, received on Sunday the credentials of Khalifa bin Abdullah Khalifa as accredited and resident Bahraini ambassador to Jordan.

+During their meeting, Qatarneh expressed his best wishes for Khalifa in his new tenure to boost relations between the two countries, the Jordan News Agency, Petra, reported.

 Legal Disclaimer: